vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

         - DATA should not be tampered with (modified) by unauthorized USERS
         - DATA should be CORRECT and AUTHENTIC
     - AVAILABILITY
-        - The Mạng / Bảo mật should be OPERATIONAL and ACCESSIBLE to AUTHORIZED USERS
+        - The Network / Security should be OPERATIONAL and ACCESSIBLE to AUTHORIZED USERS

 ATTACKERS can threaten the CONFIDENTIALITY, INTEGRITY, and AVAILBILITY of an Doanh nghiệp’s SYSTEMS and INFORMATION